idriss-crypto/ts-library/readme.md

 * The address paying for the free sign up (``` selectedAccount ```) will be defined as the owner address of a given IDriss.
 We strongly advise that the payment transaction is confirmed by a wallet owned and operated by the user in pocession of the respective email/phone/Twitter account only.
 Only the owner address will be able to make any changes (including deletions) to an IDriss.
 * If ``` selectedAccount ``` has no funds, a faucet will deposit some funds (MATIC on Polygon) to pay for the gas fee of this 0 value transaction.
 This is part of the ``` validateOTP ``` call and funds will be deposited to the address provided in ``` createOTP ``` (the resolving address).

-## 4. Sending MATIC/ERC20/ERC721 to existing and non-existent IDriss users on Polygon
+## 4. Sending crypto & NFTs to any email, phone number or Twitter username

-### Send MATIC/ERC20/ERC721 assets to users that have an IDriss registered, and to those who do not have one registered.
+### Send MATIC/ERC20/ERC721 assets on Polygon to anyone with and without a registered IDriss.
 In case that the user resolves to an address in the IDriss registry, assets are directly transferred to the user.
 In the other case, assets are being sent to our SendToAnyone smart contract, so that the user can claim it after registering.
 Please note that if the smart contract is used, it additionally invokes approve function for the contract to be able to hold it in the escrow.